 A day for celebrating women in government then and now

-- 10:30 AM – Tour of the Town Hall and Council Chamber from our classmate Elizabeth Pelen Rutherford, former Mayor of Kensington and Chelsea, followed by lunch in the neighborhood
+- 10:30 AM – Tour of the Town Hall and Council Chamber from our classmate Elizabeth Pelen Rutherford, former Mayor of Kensington and Chelsea, followed by sandwiches and wine

 - 5 PM - Supper at the Waterloo Bar and Kitchen (near the Old Vic,) possibly with some members of with the UK Wellesley Club